daidokoro/qaz/README.md

 __Qaz__ is a _cloud native_ AWS Cloudformation Template Management CLI tool inspired by the Bora project by [@pkazmierczak](https://github.com/pkazmierczak) that focuses on simplifying the process of deploying infrastructure on AWS via Cloudformation by utilising the Go Templates Library and custom functions to generate diverse and configurable templates.

-For Qaz being _cloud native_ means having no explicit local dependencies and utilising resources within the AWS Ecosystem to extend functionality.
+For Qaz, being _cloud native_ means having no explicit local dependencies and utilising resources within the AWS Ecosystem to extend functionality.
 As a result Qaz supports various methods for dynamically generating infrastructure via Cloudformation.

 Qaz emphasizes minimal abstraction from the underlying AWS Cloudformation Platform.
 It instead enhances customisability and re-usability of templates through dynamic template creation and logic.